realA10001986/Time-Circuits-Display/README.md

 - "nmoff.mp3".
 Played when manually disabling night mode,
 - "reminder.mp3".
 Played when the reminder is due.
 - "timer.mp3".
 Played when the count-down timer expires.
 - "ping.mp3".
-Played with re-connection WiFi by holding '7' on the keypad.
+Played when re-connecting/re-enabling WiFi by holding '7' on the keypad.

 The following sounds are time-sync'd to display action.
 If you decide to substitute these with your own, be prepared to lose synchronicity:
 - "enter.mp3".
 Played when a date was entered and ENTER was pressed.